hematy61/learning/learningMatrial/Cassandra/00-introduction.md

 - **Use Cases**: They are well-suited for handling large volumes of data, time-series data, and data that doesn't fit neatly into a traditional relational model.
 This includes applications like real-time analytics, sensor data management, and any scenario where data access patterns are well-defined and read/write performance is critical.

+## CQL (Cassandra Query Language)

+CQL is a query language for the Apache Cassandra database that mimics SQL (Structured Query Language) in syntax.
+CQL provides an intuitive way to interact with Cassandra by using statements to perform database operations such as creating keyspaces, defining tables, inserting data, querying data, and modifying data.
+Despite its SQL-like syntax, it's important to remember that Cassandra's architecture and data model are fundamentally different from traditional relational databases.